venkys-io/Code-Blogs/Graphs/Medium/Prime MST/PrimeMST.md

     The **main** function initializes a 2D array **graph** representing the weighted graph and calls the **prims** function to find the minimum spanning tree.

-    ## Time and Space Complexity Analysis
+    ## Time and Space Complexity Analysis of Prime MST
     The time and space complexity of the Prime MST implementation can be analyzed as follows:

     ## Time Complexity Analysis